Boris Stefanov: Early life and activism

 Stefanov was born into a wealthy landowning family in Kotel, Bulgaria.
 After the fire of Kotel of 1894, his family moved to Tsar Boris, Southern Dobrudja.
-After finishing high school he worked as a teacher, and between 1903 and 1905 he was drafted, serving in the Sofia Fortress Battalion, rising to the rank of lieutenant.
+After finishing high school in Varna he worked as a teacher, and between 1903 and 1905 he was drafted, serving in the Sofia Fortress Battalion, rising to the rank of lieutenant.
 Stefanov was introduced to socialist ideas at an early age by his sister Anna, secretary of the Varna organization of the Bulgarian Workers' Social Democratic Party (BRSDP) and delegate to the party's congress in 1903.
 Around the turn of the century, Boris, along with his sister and Georgi Bakalov, was part of a group smuggling illegal literature to Russia.
 In 1904 he made an application for membership in the "Narrow Socialists", the radical wing that emerged from the BRSDP split in the previous year.

 During the Balkan Wars, he commanded an artillery battery on the Black Sea coast, near Varna.
 The Treaty of Bucharest, which concluded the wars in 1913, awarded Stefanov's home village, along with all Southern Dobruja, to Romania.
 Consequently, he decided to remain in his home region.
 With the help of socialist activist Christian Rakovsky, allegedly a relative, he joined the Social Democratic Party of Romania (PSD) in September 1913, taking part in its activities and collaborating with its press.
 During this period, his views were strongly influenced by the theory of "Neo-serfdom" developed by Romanian socialist patriarch Constantin Dobrogeanu-Gherea.
 Stefanov also continued to collaborate with the various socialist groups across the border (the "Narrows", the "Broad Socialists" and the Bulgarian Agrarian National Union).
 After the First World War erupted, he supported the pacifist stance of PSD; nevertheless, he was mobilized as infantry lieutenant in the Romanian Army once Romania joined the war in 1916.
 Due to his continued socialist propaganda among the soldiers, he was moved around several units, and ultimately interned.

 Despite his Bulgarian origin, he spoke fluent Romanian.
-Stefanov allegedly engaged in activities for regional self-determination (see Internal Dobrujan Revolutionary Organisation).
+Stefanov allegedly engaged in activities for regional self-determination (see Dobrujan Revolutionary Organisation).
 He reportedly went into bankruptcy, and had to renounce much of his inheritance.

 Having also joined the Socialist Party of Romania (PS), Stefanov became a successful candidate for Parliament, but, together with Gheorghe Cristescu and Alexandru Dobrogeanu-Gherea, he was not validated into office.
 He later became critical of the PS's moderate wing, and supported a Bolshevik program.
 At the time, he began campaigning for a land reform, arguing that the one planned by the Alexandru Averescu government and carried out by Ion I. C. Brătianu was far from sufficient.
 As a member in the General Council of the PS, Stefanov took part in the drafting of the manifesto that initiated the general strike of 1920.
 As a result, he was imprisoned in Jilava under the accusation of communism.
 While the arrest prevented him from participating at the PCR's founding Congress, he fully endorsed its decisions.